liamlutton/AWS_Lambda_and_SNS/page1.md

 right side of the bar to continue adding individual values.</li>

 <li>Finally, using the menu on the left hand side, navigate back to your custom Intent.
 Below your utterances, there will
-be a table of "Intent Slots".
-You should see your Slot in this table.
+be a table of "Intent Slots" (might have to scroll down).
 Now you must connect the Slot Type to the utterances by using the dropdown menu under "SLOT TYPE" and selecting your custom Slot name that shows up.</li>

 <li>When you are satisfied, click "Save model" and then click "Build model" to finalize your VUI.</li>